Early history of animation: Praxinoscope (1877)

 French inventor Charles-Émile Reynaud developed the praxinoscope in 1876 and patented it in 1877.
 It is similar to the zoetrope but instead of the slits in the cylinder it has twelve rectangular mirrors placed evenly around the center of the cylinder.
 Each mirror reflects another image of the picture strip placed opposite on the inner wall of the cylinder.
 When rotating the praxinoscope shows the sequential images one by one, resulting in fluid animation.
 The praxinoscope allowed a much clearer view of the moving image compared to the zoetrope, since the zoetrope's images were actually mostly obscured by the spaces in between its slits.
 In 1879, Reynaud registered a modification to the praxinoscope patent to include the Praxinoscope Théâtre, which utilized the Pepper's ghost effect to present the animated figures in an exchangeable background.
 Later improvements included the "Praxinoscope à projection" (marketed since 1882) which used a double magic lantern to project the animated figures over a still projection of a background.

 Zoopraxiscope (1879)

 Eadweard Muybridge had circa 70 of his famous chronophotographic sequences painted on glass discs for the zoopraxiscope projector that he used in his popular lectures between 1880 and 1895.
 In the 1880s the images were painted onto the glass in dark contours.
 Later discs made between 1892 and 1894 had outlines drawn by Erwin F. Faber that were photographically printed on the disc and then coloured by hand, but these were probably never used in the lectures.
 The painted figures were largely transposed from the photographs, but many fanciful combinations were made and sometimes imaginary elements were added.

 After 1888

-The development of celluloid film base in 1888 would revolutionise attempts to display motion.
-George Eastman began to sell film stock commercially from 1889, and by 1896 had achieved success internationally.
-Going forward, this technology would become the standard for displaying moving images.
+The development of flexible waxed paper or celluloid photographic film around 1885 turned out to be a very welcome medium for experimenters who hoped to create motion pictures.
+Le Prince was possibly the first to record motion on such rolls of film around 1888, followed by William K. L. Dickson/Edison's Kinetoscope (eventually introduced in 1893) and Lumière's Cinematograph.
+Since the photographic detail and the realism of the images were among the best appreciated features of motion pictures, animation did not immediately find its place on the silver screen.
+When it eventually did, it soon gained enormous successes and was there to stay.